tpcarlson/synth-diy/sycamore/FIRMWARE.md

 - "resetClock": Reset to the start of the sequence

 - "transpose": Chromatic transposition for Sycamore's sequences.
 This is a complement to Diatonic transposition which the Shift control & CV use.

+  - In transpose mode, you may wish to confiure a `transposeOffset` if Sycamore is outputting notes a semitone above where you expect for a given aux CV input

 Expanders controls the expanders installed for Sycamore.
 Oak and Rowan are the only expanders for Sycamore.
 To enable an expander, add it to the Expanders list in the configuration file.
 Leave expanders an empty list ("[]") if you have no expanders for Sycamore installed.